New and improved features for working in Arabic and Hebrew are available in the Middle East and North African edition of this software.

 Adobe World-Ready Composers

-To create content in Arabic and Hebrew, enable right-to-left (RTL) text direction.
-While RTL is the default direction of text, many documents also include left-to-right (LTR) text.
-You can seamlessly switch between the two directions.
+To create content in Arabic and Hebrew, you can make the right-to-left (RTL) direction the default text direction.
+However, for documents that include left-to-right (LTR) text, you can now seamlessly switch between the two directions.

 Select the paragraph direction from the Paragraph panel.